Ideen zum Vokabelnlernen – Vocabulary Learning Advice

 - The course materials for German 101, 102 and 103 include annotated vocabulary lists with lots of ideas for silly and serious sentences to get you started.

 - If you do this, you’re simultaneously building fluency by training yourself to come up with German sentences more quickly.
 You will also automatically review earlier vocabulary by using it in your sentences.

-- **Make this fun by creating silly sentences, like "I eat the train station" [Ich esse den Bahnhof] or "I would like to have your pedestrian zone" [Ich möchte deine Fußgängerzone]** With a little practice, you'll be able to form such silly sentences as easily as "regular" ones.
+- **Make this fun by creating silly sentences, like “I eat the train station” [Ich esse den Bahnhof] or “I cook the appointment” [Ich koche den Termin]** With a little practice, you’ll be able to form such silly sentences as easily as “regular” ones.
 Some of these might come back to you whenever you encounter these words.
 Silly sentences that you can vividly picture will be especially helpful.

 - **Combine this with flashcard apps by forming a sentence quickly with each word that comes up on the app**

-Electronic flashcards are an ideal way to structure your studying, especially if the flashcard app incorporates spaced repetition (e.g. Anki - see above).
+Electronic flashcards are an ideal way to structure your studying, especially if the flashcard app incorporates spaced repetition (e.g. Anki).
 You can open the app for planned study sessions (see (1) above), or when you have a few minutes of downtime (e.g. riding a bus or waiting for someone).
-For wach word that comes up, form a simple sentence (see (2) above).
-Making your own (electronic) flashcards can be a great way to learn - click here for ideas and options (Anki, Memrise, Quizlet etc.).
+For each word that comes up, form a simple sentence (see (2) above).
+Making your own (electronic) flashcards can be a great way to learn – click here for ideas and options (Anki, Memrise, Quizlet etc.).

 - We don’t recommend making physical flashcards, as it may take you so long to make them that you won’t have much time to use them, and your options for incorporating images, sounds etc. are much more limited.
 But everyone is different (see (0) above), so they may work for you!